LunaBraga/PORTFOLIO/README.md

 • „Basic Jira” – project management from <a href="https://www.udemy.com/">Udemy</a>

-• „Remote team management” from <a href="https://www.udemy.com/">Udemy</a>

 • „Agile Project Management – basics, theory, practice" from <a href="https://www.udemy.com/">Udemy</a>

-• „Scrum Master Online Course” from <a href="https://www.udemy.com/">Udemy</a>

-• „Excel XP” – basic course